What I Stand For · Health Care

 without reform

-The Centers for Medicare & Medicaid Services (CMS) reports that U.S. health expenditures were almost $5 trillion in 2023 — 17.6 percent of GDP.
-Without reform, CMS projects that share grows to 20.3 percent by 2033.
+When people talk about America's health care problem, they usually mean the price tag.
+And the price tag is real: the United States spent $5.3 trillion on health care in 2024 — $15,474 per person, 18 percent of everything the economy produced.
+Without reform, CMS projects that share climbs to 20.3 percent of GDP by 2033.
 Because wages have historically grown more slowly than the economy as a whole, that increase will hit families even harder than the raw numbers suggest.
-We need to bend that cost curve back down.

 The Core Problem